-By comparing the largest well-known and absolutely dated volcanic eruptions to climate changes identified in ice cores it was found that within dating uncertainties large Northern Hemisphere (NH) eruptions tend to cluster around the abrupt cooling phases of DO cycles, whereas large Southern Hemisphere (SH) eruptions might be associated with DO warmings
+By comparing the largest well-known and absolutely dated volcanic eruptions to climate changes identified in ice cores it was found that within dating uncertainties large Northern Hemisphere (NH) eruptions tend to cluster around the abrupt cooling phases of DO cycles, whereas large Southern Hemisphere (SH) eruptions might be associated with DO warmings (Baldini et al., 2015).
+However, the absolute age uncertainties of the layer-counted ice core chronologies as well as those of

-(Baldini et al., 2015).
-However, the absolute age uncertainties of the layer-counted ice core chronologies as well as those of the radiometrically dated eruptions are typically of the same order of magnitude and grow to more than a millennium during the last glacial period.
+- 5 the radiometrically dated eruptions are typically of the same order of magnitude and grow to more than a millennium during the last glacial period.
 Similarly, eruptions recorded in an Antarctic ice core and the abrupt cooling events of DO cycles in a Greenland ice core were reported to be clustered closer to another than could be expected by chance (Bay et al., 2004).
-When

-- 5 allowing for a volcanic lead time of 2 kyr, Bay et al. (2004) also reported a clustering of volcanic eruptions and the abrupt DO warming transitions.
-Still, in this case there were multi-century synchronization uncertainties, limiting the confidence in a direct effect of the eruptions on the climate and making it impossible to judge the temporal order of eruptions and climate change.
-Additionally, by defining volcanic eruptions from a single ice core this study inevitably included smaller, local eruptions with limited climatic impact. - The present study overcomes both of these issues by using a recently published record of bipolar volcanic eruptions identified in polar ice cores in the interval 11-60 ka, and the associated synchronized bipolar ice core chronology (Svensson et al., 2020) bipolar volcanic match points in the individual ice cores (Svensson et al. (2020), SVE20 hereafter).
-First, by concentrating on volcanic eruptions that led to significant sulfate deposition at both poles, as seen in Antarctic and Greenland ice cores, all eruptions can be expected to be above a certain threshold in magnitude, and are thus likely to have had large climatic impacts. - 15 We cross-check this assertion by taking into account a recently published continuous sulfate deposition record of volcanic eruptions during the last glacial period (Lin et al., 2022)(Lin et al. (2022), LIN22 hereafter), which allows an estimation of the eruption magnitudes.
-Compared to the previous study by Bay et al. (2006) with a very sparse record that made it difficult to obtain statistical conclusions, the data set employed here contains a much larger number of eruptions.
-The bipolar matches have furthermore been obtained in a much more reliable way due to parallel layer counting in Greenland and Antarctica in - 20 between events.
-Second, the timing uncertainties between eruptions and climate transitions are greatly reduced by combining this reliable matching of volcanic volcanogenic sulphur depositions in Antarctic and Greenland ice cores with a determination of climate transitions from high-resolution isotopic records of the same well-synchronized Greenland ice cores.
+When allowing for a volcanic lead time of 2 kyr, Bay et al. (2004) also reported a clustering of volcanic eruptions and the abrupt DO warming transitions.
+Still, in this case there were multi-century synchronization uncertainties, limiting the confidence in a direct - 10 effect of the eruptions on the climate and making it impossible to judge the temporal order of eruptions and climate change.
+Additionally, by defining volcanic eruptions from a single ice core this study inevitably included smaller, local eruptions with limited climatic impact.

+The present study overcomes both of these issues by using a recently published record of bipolar volcanic eruptions identified in polar ice cores in the interval 11-60 ka, and the associated bipolar volcanic match points in the individual ice cores (Svensson

+- 15 et al. (2020), SVE20 hereafter).
+First, by concentrating on volcanic eruptions that led to significant sulfate deposition at both poles, as seen in Antarctic and Greenland ice cores, all eruptions can be expected to be above a certain threshold in magnitude, and are thus likely to have had large climatic impacts.
+We cross-check this assertion by taking into account a recently published continuous sulfate deposition record of volcanic eruptions during the last glacial period (Lin et al. (2022), LIN22 hereafter), which allows an estimation of the eruption magnitudes.
+Compared to the previous study by Bay et al. (2006) with a very sparse - 20 record that made it difficult to obtain statistical conclusions, the data set employed here contains a much larger number of eruptions.
+The bipolar matches have furthermore been obtained in a much more reliable way due to parallel layer counting in Greenland and Antarctica in between events.
+Second, the timing uncertainties between eruptions and climate transitions are greatly reduced by combining this reliable matching of volcanogenic sulphur depositions in Antarctic and Greenland ice cores with a determination of climate transitions from high-resolution isotopic records of the same well-synchronized Greenland ice - cores.
 This allows us to assess the potential occurrence of volcanic eruptions leading up to abrupt climate change with decadal precision.
+Specifically, we test the temporal proximity of N = 82 bipolar volcanic eruptions to M = 20 DO events against a null hypothesis of random and uncorrelated occurrences of volcanic eruptions.